j-hc/mindetach-magisk/README.md

 com.someotherapp
 ```

-Apps will be detached from Play Store once you flash the module.
+Apps will be detached from Play Store once you flash the module, and reattached one you remove it.

-## Uninstall
-* Remove the module from Magisk app
-* Clear the data of Play Store